PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 address=/cluster2.local/10.2.1.41
 ```

-The first section should contain any edgde DNS servers you will forward to from your DNSmasq container.
+The first section should contain any edge DNS servers you will forward to from your DNSmasq container.
 The second portion defines the domains that we will use  and the IP address of the Istio-Ingressgateway IP.
 In our configuration, we will forward *.cluster1.local to 10.2.1.40 and *.cluster2.local to 10.2.1.41.

 ## Adding IP's to the Hosts NIC
 To add additional IPs to your NIC, you need to edit the netplan config from our default Ubuntu 20.04 server.
 This file is located here: /etc/netplan/00-installer-config.yaml